Dil Se..: Soundtrack

 The soundtrack features six songs composed by A. R. Rahman.
 Raja Sen of Rediff called it, "Rahman's finest soundtrack, by far."
 The soundtrack album sold six million units in India.
 The song "Chaiyya Chaiyya", based on Sufi music (lyrics based on the Sufi folk song, "Thaiyya Thaiyya" by Bulleh Shah) and Urdu poetry, became especially popular and the song has been featured in the film Inside Man (2006), in the musical Bombay Dreams, and in the television shows Smith and CSI: Miami.
 The soundtrack was recorded in several other languages.

-Malayalam lines for the song "Jiya Jale" was written by lyricist Gireesh Puthenchery.
+Malayalam lyrics for the song "Jiya Jale" were written by lyricist Gireesh Puthenchery.

-The bass guitarist Guy Pratt, who played on post-Roger Waters Pink Floyd albums Delicate Sound of Thunder, The Division Bell and Pulse played bass on title song "Dil Se Re".
+The bass guitarist Guy Pratt, played bass on title song "Dil Se Re".